-Our Caring Tree Coordinators are Cindy Rudd and Megan Flowers; please contact them, or Rev. Karen, when you’re in need.
+Our Caring Tree Coordinators are Elliott Flowers and Karol Niemann.
+Please contact them, or Rev. Karen, when you’re in need.
 They can be reached by phone or email from our member directory or with the form at the bottom of this page.

 If you would like to be on a team and haven’t been asked, please contact one of the coordinators.